oliverrdz/Envismetrics/paper.md

 \alpha_c = -\frac{RT}{F} \left( \frac{d \ln |j_{c, \text{corr}}|}{dE} \right)
 $$

-Additionally, the mass-transport corrected version suggested by Danlei Li et al. (2018) is used in this module [@LI2018117].
-This method has also been applied in other research, such as the study of dopamine oxidation at gold electrodes by Bacil et al. (2019) [@zanello2019inorganic].
+Additionally, the mass-transport corrected version proposed by Danlei Li et al. [@LI2018117] is implemented in this module.
+This method has also been applied in other research, including the study of dopamine oxidation at gold electrodes conducted by Bacil and co-workers [@zanello2019inorganic].
 The transfer coefficient is calculated by:

 $$
 -\frac{d\ln \left( \frac{1}{I_a} - \frac{1}{I_{\text{peak}}} \right)}{d\theta} = \alpha_a'